hikeventures/hikeventures.github.io/_posts/performance/2017-07-31-best-flash-sony.markdown

 Here is my <a rel="nofollow" href="#table">selection</a> of the best compact flash which I would consider to buy for a Sony a7,a9 or a6500 camera.

-The flash in this post can also be used on the Sony a9 or a6500 since they share the same hotshoe.
+The flash in this post can also be used on the Sony a9 or a6500 since they share the same hot shoe.
 A flash can be useful in various situations, for example to get a more balanced color during daylight or as a controller for other flash lights.

 In my selection I was also taking price into consideration and selected products which are affordable.